namecoin/ctlpop/README.md

 # ctlpop

-We do these experiments so you don't have to.
+**We do these experiments so you don't have to.
 Do not try this at home.
-No really, don't.
+No really, don't.**

+ctlpop ("Certificate Trust List Populator") is a PowerShell script that downloads all of the certificates from Windows's `authrootstl.cab` and imports all of them to the Windows certificate store.
+It does not require any elevated privileges (e.g. write privileges to the `AuthRoot` cert store).
+It is useful for situations where you want to execute operations on the `AuthRoot` cert store, and your code assumes that all certificates have already been populated there.

 ## Licence

-Copyright (C) 2017-2020 Namecoin Developers.
+Copyright (C) 2020 Namecoin Developers.

 ctlpop is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by